Why Should You Assess Hemocompatibility?

 - ASTM F756

-The Hemolysis test is designed to determine the hemolytic properties of a medical device/material.
-This test is performed on medical devices/materials that have direct or indirect blood contact and fulfills hematological testing requirements for selection of tests for interactions with blood.
+The Hemolysis test is designed to determine the hemolytic properties of a medical device materials that have direct or indirect blood contact and fulfills hematological testing requirements for selection of tests for interactions with blood.
 Nelson Labs tests with fresh human blood rather than rabbit blood.
+Nelson Labs offers test systems which evaluate both biochemical factors (Material-Induced Hemolysis) and mechanical forces (Mechanically-Induced Hemolysis.)

 The Partial Thromboplastin Time (PTT) test is a general screening test for the detection of coagulation abnormalities in the intrinsic pathway.
-This test is performed on devices/materials that have direct contact with circulating blood.
+This test is performed on medical device materials that have direct contact with circulating blood.

 The Complement Activation test is used to determine the potential for activation of the complement system by a medical device.
-This humoral immune response, caused by the introduction of a foreign material into the body, can lead to adverse effects such as tissue damage.
+This humoral immune response may be caused by the introduction of a foreign material into the body and can lead to adverse effects such as inflammation and tissue damage.
 This test was designed to fulfill the immunology testing requirement for selection of tests for interactions with blood.
-Nelson Labs includes three time points in the assay to look at possible levels of activation over time.
+Nelson Labs includes the evaluation of SC5b-9 production at time points in the assay to look at possible levels of activation over time.

 In Vivo Thrombogenicity Test